MertovaVe/Final-project/README.md

 3. if neccesary, install packages mentioned in the first cell (Jupyter Dash requires JupyterLab version 2.0 or above)
 4. run the notebook
 5. the dashboard will appear within the notebook

+## Note:
+The api is limited to 100 requests per day.
+In case of depletion, anyone can obtain free personal key from the Yahoo finance api and rewrite it in Url_Information.JSON